lucasjoliveau/doc/en/applications/productivity/voip/axivox/dial_plan_advanced.md

 Receptionist_ does **not** need to be pre-configured numerically with actions.
 Instead, it acts as a virtual receptionist.

-  * Menu: add a dial-by-number directory and configured downstream actions (not terminal).
+  * **Menu** : add a dial-by-number directory and configured downstream actions (not terminal).
 For example, a dial-by-numbers function could feature an element, wherein clicking ‘2’ takes the caller to the element linked to ‘2’ on the Menu element in the dial plan.

-  * Digital Receptionist: attach a virtual dispatcher to listen for extensions.
+  * **Digital Receptionist** : attach a virtual dispatcher to listen for extensions.

-To add one of these elements, navigate to the Dial plans page, located in the menu on the left side of the [Axivox management console](https://manage.axivox.com).
-Next, click on the Visual Editor button to the right of the dial plan, to edit the dial plan.
-Then, open the New element drop-down menu, select the element, and click Add.
+To add one of these elements, navigate to the **Dial plans** page, located in the menu on the left side of the [Axivox management console](https://manage.axivox.com).
+Next, click on the **Visual Editor** button to the right of the dial plan, to edit the dial plan.
+Then, open the **New element** drop-down menu, select the element, and click **Add**.

-For more information, visit [Dial plans](dial_plan_basics.html#voip-axivox- dial-plans).
+For more information, visit [Dial plans](dial_plan_basics#voip-axivox- dial-plans).

 ### Digital receptionist scenario